vyrjana/DearEIS/joss/paper.md

 Ultimately, DearEIS provides a unified GUI for various analytical functions that in some cases were previously only available as separate, smaller programs that may or may not have had a GUI.
 The barrier to entry should therefore be quite low since DearEIS works on multiple platforms, is freely available, and does not require a highly technically proficient user.
-Simultaneously, DearEIS does faciliate more advanced use cases by providing an API.
+Simultaneously, DearEIS does facilitate more advanced use cases by providing an API.
-The open-source nature of DearEIS will hopefully ensure that the project can be extended and used far into the future.
+The open source nature of DearEIS will hopefully ensure that the project can be extended and used far into the future.

 \pagebreak